 - Trip can be more expensive than you think.
 Gas prices vary depending on the route you take and the time of year.
 You’ll also want to factor in the cost of food and lodging.

 So, how much distance do you need to cover on the road trip from Queenstown to Auckland?
-It really depends on your specific circumstances.
+It depends on your specific circumstances.
 But, with a little planning, you can make sure you have a great trip.

 What to consider before hitting the road trip from Queenstown to Auckland?